Asymptotically Optimal Vertex Ranking of Planar Graphs: Preliminaries

-In the special case where $X$ is a tree (or a forest), $\mathcal{X}$ is called a \emph{tree decomposition} of $H$.
-In the still more special case where $X$ is a path (or a collection of disjoint paths), $\mathcal{X}$ is called a \emph{path decomposition} of $H$.
-The \emph{treewidth} $\tw(H)$ of $H$ is the minimum width of any tree decomposition of $H$.
-The \emph{pathwidth} $\pw(H)$ of $H$ is the minimum width of any path decomposition of $H$.
+In the special case where $X$ is a tree (or a forest), $\mathcal{X}$ is called a \defin{tree decomposition} of $H$.
+In the more special case where $X$ is a path (or a collection of disjoint paths), $\mathcal{X}$ is called a \defin{path decomposition} of $H$.
+The \defin{treewidth} $\tw(H)$ of $H$ is the minimum width of any tree decomposition of $H$.
+The \defin{pathwidth} $\pw(H)$ of $H$ is the minimum width of any path decomposition of $H$.
+If a graph $G$ is edge-maximal with respect to a path decomposition (tree decomposition) $\mathcal{X}$ of width $t$, then $G$ is an interval graph (chordal graph, respectively) whose maximum clique size is $t+1$ \cite{bodlaender:partial}.